Cost of Liver cancer surgery in India-3000 USD/ 210000 INR onwards depending upon the stage of cancer

 Targeted drug therapy: The drugs that interfere with the tumor function and inhibit the advancing spread of carcinoma are used to control cancer.
 Sorafenib is one such drug.

-An early liver cancer diagnosis drastically improves the chances of survival of patient.
+An early liver cancer diagnosis momentously improves the chances of survival of patient.

 In this Procedure, a doctor will, first of all, ask questions about medical history to rule out any potential risk factors for liver cancer.
 They will then give a physical examination, focusing on any swelling in the abdomen and any yellow colouring in the whites of the eyes.
 These are both strong indicators of liver problems.